 - palatine – on the sides of your throat

-- pharyngeal – at the back of your throat
+- pharyngeal (adenoids) – at the back of nasopharynx above the palate

 - lingual – found at the back, or base, of your tongue

 What most people call their tonsils are the palatine tonsils, which you can see at the back of your mouth or top of your throat.

 Tonsil stones are caused by food particles, bacteria, and mucus getting trapped in small pockets on your tonsils.
 The particles and bacteria can get trapped due to the structure of one’s tonsils.
 When this trapped material builds up, it can cause swelling and soreness.

 Some complications caused by tonsil stones may include:

 - feeling of an obstruction at the top of your throat